Custom Search

 Timber Wolf

-"These are photo’s of my boy Tykoda.
-He is a 1 1/2 year old hybrid.
-His mother and father are Eastern and Canadian Timber wolves.
+"These are photos of my boy Tykoda.
+He is a 1½-year-old hybrid.
+His mother and father are Eastern and Canadian timber wolves.
 His grandmother is a wolf mix also.
 As I looked through your photos I saw animals that look just like him.
-I rescued an 8 month old before Ty and had to put him down because of distemper.
+I rescued an 8-month-old before Ty and had to put him down because of distemper.
 The vet tech who was helping me with him turned out to be the breeder.
 Spirit passed on and the breeder offered me Ty.
-We have been together since he was 5 weeks old, and have traveled all over the midwest and southeast.
+We have been together since he was 5 weeks old, and have traveled all over the Midwest and southeast.
 Spirit may be gone but I have been blessed with the best animal I’ve ever had.
-I have pics of him from the day he was born up to recent.
+I have pictures of him from the day he was born up to recently.
 Enjoy and know that he is in good hands."

 Description

-Coat colors range from grizzled gray, black to nearly all white.
+Coat colors range from grizzled gray to black to nearly all white.

 Temperament

-Timber wolves in the wild are usually found in packs of 5 to twelve animals.
+Timber wolves in the wild are usually found in packs of five to 12 animals.
 There is one alpha male and one alpha female in the pack.
-A hierarchy of dominant and subordinate animals within the pack help them to function as a unit.
+A hierarchy of dominant and subordinate animals within the pack helps them to function as a unit.
 Only one female in the pack breeds each year to the alpha male.
 The pack communicates with one another by using body language, facial expressions, scents and vocalizations such as howling.
-The rules of the pack are very important to them as instinct tells them their survival depends on it.
+The rules of the pack are very important to them, as instinct tells them their survival depends on it.
 Subordinate members look to the alpha male and alpha female for direction.
-Their diet consists of bison, moose, elk, caribou, deer, rabbit, hare, beaver, mice and other rodents; and fish along with other animals.
+Their diet consists of bison, moose, elk, caribou, deer, rabbit, hare, beaver, mice and other rodents, and fish along with other animals.
 Some people have timber wolves in captivity as pets.
 Timber wolves living as pets still retain all of their natural born instincts.

 Height, Weight